STUDENT HANDBOOK: Policies and Procedures

 Right to assign

 The College reserves the right to assign any vacancy in College housing and/or to reassign any student’s College housing placement at any time.
 This includes consolidation of students living alone in multi-occupancy rooms.
 Efforts will be made to keep students within the same house during consolidation when possible.

 Enrolled students are allowed to occupy their assigned rooms and to use the common space in their houses and all other College facilities when the College is in session.
 Students cannot access College facilities between terms except in specific situations.
 These situations require advance permission from the College.

 Information about dates and times that College residences open and close are published in the Academic Calendar, and various communications sent out from the Office of Student Life to all students during the term.
 Students are expected to arrive and depart campus in accordance with the set deadlines.
 Early arrivals and late departures are not permitted unless approved in advance by the Office of Student Life.
-Unapproved early arrivals and/or late checkouts may incur disciplinary action.
+Unapproved early arrivals and/or late checkouts may incur disciplinary action and monetary penalty.

 Each spring, upperclass students enrolled and continuing at the College choose housing for the next year by participating in the in-house room selection process or the housing lottery that is run by the Office of Student Life.
 Housing reservation information is distributed in the latter part of the spring term.